Creation and evolution in public education: Brazil

 In Brazil, teaching of creationism in scientific education classes is forbidden by the Ministry of Education (MEC).
 Religious education is not forbidden as such, but the federal constitution states that the union can neither impose, nor promote, nor finance any religion, because by law Brazil is a secular state.
 In 2004 however, teachers of religious education classes in schools of the education department of Rio de Janeiro began to present creationism in their classes as scientific fact.
 The practice was directly initiated by politicians in power who were promoting their personal religious views, and their action moved Brazilian scientists to protest the abuse.
 Subsequently, in congress a "religious bench," or faction, has become increasingly influential.
 For example, a Brazilian senator, Marcelo Crivella, the former Minister of Fishing and Aquaculture, publicly declared his religiously founded antagonism to evolution.
 Such prominent influences have drawn the attention of the defenders of the secular state.

 China

 Evolutionary theory is part of the public education in the People's Republic of China.
 As private religious schools are rare, nearly all students receiving primary and secondary education in Mainland China receive education that includes evolutionary theory.
-However, one study has identified limitations with the textbooks used in Mainland China, including the absence of topics covered in other countries such as the USSR and the USA.
+However, one study has identified limitations with the textbooks used in Mainland China, including the absence of topics covered in other countries such as Russia (former USSR) and the USA.